What broadband is best for Steam?

 What is Steam?

 Steam is the ultimate destination for playing, discussing, and creating games.
 At its most basic level, Steam is an online store.
 However, like the Xbox Games Store or the PlayStation Store, it's also a launcher.
 A hub in which you collect your games – you can even add games not bought on Steam – and from which you can launch them.
 Your Steam profile also contains a friends list, so you can see who's online, who is playing what and so on.
 For some PC gamers, Steam is the only platform/launcher they want to use.
 It is also the oldest, starting life in 2003.

 Sadly, not every PC game is available on Steam.
-Competing launchers such as the Epic Games Store, GOG Galaxy and Launchbox have been snagging exclusives for themselves in recent years in order to pull people across to their platform – a move that has many Steam purists in uproar.
-You can add games from any other launcher into Steam, but it has to be done manually.
-However, you cannot use Steam features such as your friends list, reviews, in-game chat and so on in those games.
+Competing launchers such as the Epic Games Store, GOG Galaxy and Ubisoft Play have been snagging exclusives for themselves in recent years in order to pull people across to their platform – a move that has many Steam purists in uproar.
+You can add games from any other launcher into Steam, but it has to be done manually and you won’t be able to use Steam features such as your friends list, reviews, in-game chat and so on in those games.

 Community is easily 50% of what Steam is about.
 Building a game collection is all well and good, but it's the ability to read hundreds if not thousands of user reviews to inform your purchase, as well as maintain a list of friends playing the same games as you that really makes Steam the number one choice for many.
 It's been around since 2003 after all, and that means it has had a lot of time to mature.